DSC-Capstone/dsc-capstone.github.io/lessons/06/index.md

 <h1 class="header">Merge Demo</h1>
 ```

 Once you decide which version to keep, you can commit your changes.
+You'll get practice with this in [Methodology Assignment 4](../../../assignments/methodology/04).

 ### Version Control and Notebooks

 Under the hood, Jupyter Notebooks are stored as JSON, a file format for storing data.
 Unfortunately, fixing merge conflicts is notoriously difficult in JSON, particular when code **output** is present.
 After all, Git is meant to version code, but notebook outputs are data.

-As we saw in DSC 180A, there are two kinds of notebooks – notebooks in which code is prototyped and notebooks that generate code-driven reports.
+There are two kinds of notebooks – notebooks in which code is prototyped and notebooks that generate code-driven reports.
 - Code prototyping notebooks should be personal and not used for collaboration.
 Whenever you write code that others need to use, it should be stored as library code (e.g. as functions in a `.py` file).
 If you'd to commit development notebooks, **never** commit them to `main`.
 - Code-driven reports should be versioned, but **always clear output** before committing, so that only code is versioned!
 Additionally, reports should always be quick to run; if not, save intermediate steps to files so that the report is generated quickly.
 If you want to commit output (e.g. a report), export a static document (e.g. HTML or PDF) into the `docs` directory of your repository.

-### Version Control in DSC 180B
+### Version Control Next Quarter in DSC 180B

 To recap what is expected of you: